 Igor Artemiev is the author of 43 articles and patents, and seven budget and economy monographs.
 He is a candidate of science.

-Igor Artemiev is a member of the government’s Commission for Control over Foreign Investments in the Russian Federation; the Commission for Administrative Reform; and the Commission for Development of Competition and Support of Small Business.
-From 2006 until 2016 he chaired of the Interstate Council for Antimonopoly Policy (ICAP) of the CIS member states; he has served as co-chair since 2016.
+Igor Artemiev is a member of the government’s Commission for Control over Foreign Investments in the Russian Federation, the Commission for Administrative Reform and the Commission for Development of Competition and Support of Small Business.
+From 2006 until 2016, he chaired the Interstate Council for Antimonopoly Policy of the Commonwealth of Independent States; he has served as co-chair since 2016.